 In line with the Unilever Global Maternal Wellbeing Standard, we assist new parents by enabling them to nurse their baby and women returners to have the flexibility that is required to effectively juggle their careers and children.

 All our female employees have a fully paid maternity leave with benefits of 26 weeks.
 Out of this, eight weeks can even be taken before delivery – as per the requirements of the mother.
 This leave can be availed twice in the employees’ career.

-2. Paid Paternity leave for two weeks
+2. Paid Paternity leave increased to three weeks

 3. Leave for Adoptive Parents and Commissioning mothers

 Maternity and Paternity leave with full pay and benefits are also extended to parents who are legally adopting a child.
-Maternity leave with full pay and benefits is also extended to commissioning mothers
+Maternity leave with full pay and benefits is also extended to commissioning mothers.

 4. Maternity Transition Policy to manage the smooth transition for new mothers